Inside the Whaley House, San Diego’s Most Haunted Spot

 The house itself isn’t very large.

-There is a downstairs area of artifacts displayed in the manner they might have been in 1868-1871.
+There is a downstairs area of artifacts displayed how they might have been in 1868-1871.
 Display cases show the kinds of things sold in the general store that existed there back in the day.

-A parlor with a light flickering off the study sets quite the ominous mood.
-I later learned that the study is where Thomas’ daughter, 22-year-old Violet, was laid out after shooting herself outside.
+A parlor with a light flickering off the study sets quite an ominous mood.
+I later learned that the study is where Thomas’ daughter, 22-year-old Violet, was laid out after shooting herself on the surrounding grounds.

 Thanks for that, Alex the docent.